Alcohol: A controlled substance to include liquor, beer, or wine.

 Electioneering marker: The electioneering marker is a sign placed by the polling entity designating the distance candidates must be from the polling location for electioneering.

 Eligible Driver: An eligible driver for operating a college-owned or leased vehicle must: (1) possess a valid Texas Driver’s License with applicable endorsements and valid classification for the vehicle he/she is driving, (2) successfully complete the College’s approved on-line Driver’s Training Course every three years, (3) maintain an acceptable driving record, (4) is 18 years of age or older if a full-time employee or is 25 years of age or older if a part-time employee, and (5) must be authorized by the SHERM Office.

-Employee Organization: a College defined and recognized organization representing a group of employees that may include: (a) Faculty Organization, (b) Administrative Organization, and (c) Staff Organization.
+Employee Organization: A College defined and recognized organization representing a group of employees that may include: (a) Faculty Senate, (b) Administrative Organization, and (c) Staff Organization.